yoelhor/vid-logic-app/README.md

     1. On the “designer surface”, select **add trigger**.
     1. Find the **Request** trigger and then select the **When a HTTP request is received**.
     1. Change the name of the action to `api`.The name of the “request trigger” determines the URL of your web API endpoint.
 The URL of the web API will be generated after you save the changes.
-    1. The custom authentication extension makes an HTTP POST request to your workflow.
+    1. The app makes an HTTP POST request to your workflow.
 So, select the **POST** method.
     1. For the **Request Body JSON Schema**, add the following:

     ```json